 “She’s beating you to it, Rock!
 Whattaya waiting for?
 You know, I always wonder if college is anything like what I see in the movies.
 They make it seem like guys and girls are looking to hook up left and right,” he said.

 “Well, I’m sure it is like that for some people… I guess it’s all about how you spend your time and who you hang out with,” I responded.
-I could have came out to him right then and there but I didn’t want to do it while he was driving.
+I could have come out to him right then and there but I didn’t want to do it while he was driving.
 Just to be safe.

 He continued, “I guess so.
 I always wonder if that one girl messed you up.
 I hope she didn’t scare you.”
 He was referring to 6th grade when I sent a flower on Valentine’s Day to a girl I liked.
-Instead of being happy about it, the girl proceeded to ignore me for the rest of the school year and threw crumbled up paper balls at me during class.
+Instead of being happy about it, the girl proceeded to ignore me for the rest of the school year and threw crumpled-up paper balls at me during class.
 Gotta love middle school.

 We talked about 6th grade, my prom dates, the girls at college, everything.
 He just wasn’t catching on.
 The conversation made me feel really guilty and even a little nauseous.
 To the point where I felt like throwing up or crying or something.